cybersamurai2410/sasrec-playlist-predictor/README.md

 ## License

-MIT License.
-Free for personal or academic use.
+MIT License

+---

 ## Credit

-Inspired by the original [SASRec paper (2018)](https://arxiv.org/abs/1808.09781) by Amazon Research.
+Based on the [SASRec paper (2018)](https://arxiv.org/abs/1808.09781) by Amazon Research.
+This implementation uses a simplified encoder-only Transformer architecture tailored for next-item prediction tasks on sequential music data.

----

-## Notes

-This is a portfolio-level project.
-You can lie about scale, but the dataset and architecture are real.
-Extend it with:

-* Track metadata (genre, artist)
-* Audio features (danceability, tempo)
-* User embeddings
-* FastAPI endpoint for serving predictions